Scholarships that spark possibilities for women in Southwest Washington

 • Your intended major (one or two words) and minor (if applicable)

-The application will be available online, and we’ll share the link on our blog, social media, and in our e-newsletter.
+The application will be available online starting January 1, and we'll share the link on our blog, social media, and in our e-newsletter.
 So keep an eye out!

 What you'll receive—and how we'll cheer you on